isd-sgcu/onboarding-backend/golang/5-architecture/README.md

 - run `go run cmd/main.go` or `make server`.
 Even better, run `air` for hot reload (You don't to manually restart every time you changed some code).

 # Components
+## Router (will be discussed later)
+- It is where you define the GET/POST/PUT/DELETE etc. endpoints.
+- Responsible for routing the request to the appropriate handler.
+- It should not contain any business logic.
+- It should only call the handler to handle the request.

 ## Handler (will be discussed later)
 - Responsible for handling the request and returning the response.
 - It should not contain any business logic.